 NIACC is working to combine classroom instruction with practical experience to enhance the development of a student's entrepreneurial and small business management skills.
-For specific information about the program, contact the NIACC Business Division or Pappajohn Center.
+Students will have the opportunity to participate and interact with Entrepreneurs and Venture Capitalists from across the state of lowa and the Midwest at a variety of events including the lowa Venture Capital Conference, Pappajohn New Venture Business Plan Competition, and the Collegiate Entrepreneurs' of lowa Conference.